Sudakov Shoulder Resummation for Thrust and Heavy Jet Mass: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Vicent Mateu for valuable conversations that helped inspire this work as well as Thomas Becher and Pier Monni for valuable feedback.
+The authors would like to thank Vicent Mateu for valuable conversations that helped inspire this work, as well as Thomas Becher, Stafano Catani, Pier Monni and Bryan Webber for valuable feedback.
 This study was supported by the U.S. Department of Energy under contract DE-SC0013607.